CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
-2. Should be able to hold up to 800 tasks in total (including completed).
+2. Should be able to hold up to 800 tasks in total (including completed tasks).
 3. Should come with automated unit tests.
 4. Should use a Continuous Integration server for real time status of master’s health.
 5. Should be kept open source code.